jfq3/speedytax/README.md

 the higher rank and copied to all lower ranks.

-For example, in the example below *Hyphomicrobiales* is classified to order and the corresponding family and genus ranks are unclass\_*Hyphomicrobiales*.
+For example, in the example below *Hyphomicrobiales* is classified to order and to uncl\_*Hyphomicrobiales* at the family and genus levels.

 ## Installation